isomerpages/gb-assist/pages/solutionrepo/solution1262.md

 ---
-title: Customer Relation Management System (CRM/Loyalty Programme) - Package B
+title: Vehicle Service System - VSS Package with ADAS DSM
 permalink: /productivity-solutions-grant/solutionrepo/solution1262
 ---

 #### Description

-Aptsys online CRM, marketing and advertising capabilities will propel businesses to find new revenue streams, increase their exposure online and target the promotion to the correct customer channel.
-The members can also earn and redeem points to increase loyalty.
+VSS is a comprehensive and user-friendly solution in wireless applications of Global positioning systems, GSM Communication network and expertise in developing and integrating solutions for Vehicle Tracking System, Road Safety and Driver Behavior Management systems, In-vehicle Mobile DVRs that stream live location with video and much more.

 #### Details of Solution

-Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Desensitised_APTSYS_20200063_Annex_3_Part_2.pdf' style='color:#037e8a'>here</a> to view details of solution.
+Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Desensitised_Grid_Plus_20200250_Annex_3_Part_1.pdf' style='color:#037e8a'>here</a> to view details of solution.

 #### Eligibility Criteria